falo2k/ProtonPack/README.md

 ### OLED Menu System
 A long press on the Wand encoder will activate the menu (to avoid accidental bumps).
 While active, a long press will also cancel the menu.
 The menu has an automatic timeout so will not stay open indefinitely.
 Single click to select / confirm menu items

-Currently there are three features for control:
+Currently there these features for control:
 1. **Volume**: This changes the volume of the amplifier in the pack via i2c.
 This will update as you turn the knob.
 2. **Track Change**: This lets you select the extact track you want queued up for playback from the SD card (if enabled).
 Single click to confirm the selection, or long press to cancel.
 Selecting a new track while one is playing will cause the new track to start immediately.
 Note that using the next/prev track shortcuts on the INT/TIP buttons will display the new track name in the display.
+3. **Overheat/Warning Time**: For overheat mode, this will change the timings for how long until the warning starts (overheat) and how long the warning lasts before forced venting (warning).
-3. **Load/Save Config**: This will load or save the volume and track configuration to a file on the SD card.
+4. **Load/Save Config**: This will load or save the volume, track, and timing configuration to a file on the SD card.
 This is loaded as the default when the pack is first powered

+A long press in any menu item should take you back up one level.

 ### Lights Colours & Lenses
 The light colours I've used in my code were chosen to work with the lenses and printed hats I'm using.
 I would recommend testing against your own installation and tweaking them accordingly.
 My setup is: